Exploring three Iron Age hilforts that surround the Marshwood Vale. Towering above the landscape the views stretch for miles.

 The area is rich in wildlife including such exotically named creatures as treecreepers, yellowhammers and willow warblers and in spring bluebells carpet the surrounding woodland.
 Lambert’s Castle is also one of only a few places in Dorset, even the UK, where the elusive nightjar can be heard on long summer evenings.

-More recently in our history the area was host to an annual fair for sunset ver 200 years between 1709 and 1947.
-To the south of the fort but still on the hill lies remains of an old horse racing track.
+More recently in our history the area was host to an annual fair for over 200 years ,it ran between 1709 and 1947.
+To the south of the fort, but still on the hill, lies remains of an old horse racing track.
 The site was also part of a chain of signal posts from Plymouth to London, set up to warn of a French invasion during the Napoleonic wars.
 And in modern day, more than 100 people attended an illegal rave here in December 2019.

 The car park for this hillfort is a small layby off the B3164.
 To access the fort there is a stile on the opposite side of the road.
 It then takes you straight onto the climb up the hill.
 Despite it being steep, it is short and well worth the effort.
 On a clear day you can see Golden Cap, the highest point on the Dorset coast, and the sea to the south.
 The Hardy Monument (Admiral Hardy, not Thomas Hardy!)
 Can be seen to the east, and the views even stretch as far as Exmoor and the Quantocks to the west and the Mendip hills to the north.